Resources on Generative AI in the Classroom

 The Prohibitive Statement (as combined with a Plagiarism or Academic Dishonesty Statement)

-I take plagiarism and other forms of academic dishonesty seriously.
-At its most basic, that means you are responsible for doing your own work.
+I take plagiarism and other forms of academic dishonesty seriously, including inappropriate uses of generative AI.
+At its most basic, you are responsible for doing your own work.
 You may not reuse work from other classes, use the work of another person, plagiarize, or use artificial intelligence to help with or generate assignments.
+Choosing to cheat, whether through plagiarism or inappropriate use of generative AI, is never a good option, and it can have serious consequences.

 AI, like Chat-GPT.
-You must do your own work, which means that you should not utilize tools like Chat-GPT for any aspect of our course work.
-Such use is a form of academic dishonesty.
-Use of such tools is not only cheating, it will also cheat you of the opportunity to learn and develop your own skills.
-While AI will undoubtedly play important roles in our future society, you will be better able to utilize AI if you have developed your own critical thinking, writing, and analytical skills by doing your own work.
-If you have any questions about this, please ask.
+In my class, doing your own work means that you may not utilize tools like Chat-GPT for any aspect of our course work.
+Using such tools is not only academic dishonesty, using them means cheating yourself of the opportunity to learn and develop your own skills.
+While AI will undoubtedly play important roles in our future society, and already helps with things like spell-check, you will be better able to utilize AI effectively if you have developed your own critical thinking, writing, and analytical skills by doing your own work.
+If you have any questions about this, please

 (Adapted from a statement written by Dr. Emilye Crosby, Professor of History.)